Pacific Counseling Service: National Lawyers Guild

 From its very early days PCS recognized the need for additional legal help when issues of law were involved.
 Non-legal counselors could offer advice, support and community, but when more serious questions of military or civilian law arose, actual lawyers were needed.
 The National Lawyers Guild provided many of the attorneys who volunteered to help, advise and defend GIs.
 Often the NLG would establish an office next door or in the same building as PCS, with the first of these being in Monterey in 1970 and the second in San Francisco in 1971.
 All PCS offices received help at one time or another from the NLG and several Guild attorneys became regular PCS advisors.
 As PCS expanded around the Pacific region, the Guild opened offices in the Philippines, Japan and Okinawa, "offering free legal counsel to hundreds of G.I.’s opposed to the Vietnam War."
 A Congressional Investigation into radical activity among GIs looked into the NLG's Southeastern Asian GI movement project and reported it "working with PCS at four PCS facilities in Japan."
 Investigators also reported that "NLG representatives" conducted workshops outside Clark Air Force Base in the Philippians "on such subjects as conscientious objector claims, UCMJ Article 138 complaints, and dissent activities in general."
-And noted they used the local GI underground newspaper, Cry Out, to advertise legal services.
+They also noted the use of a local GI underground newspaper, Cry Out, to advertise legal services.